SSWConsulting/SSW.Rules.Content/rules/connect-crm-to-microsoft-teams/rule.md

 <!--endintro-->

-At SSW we have a custom property for each client that stores the Teams URL:
+You can add a custom property for each client that stores the Teams URL:

 ![Figure: CRM | Company/Account Form – added Teams URL field](dynamics-and-teams.png)